Megan & Chris

 - Some parking solutions were cars won’t get stuck in the mud.

 Having Megan’s parents’ house was also a great advantage.
-Indeed, it gives access to warm bathroom for the one in need, and also provide all kinds of things for kids and babies.
+Indeed, it gives access to a warm bathroom for the one in need, and also provides all kinds of things for kids and babies.